Sightseeing in Nice: so much to see and so little time!

 From manicured French estates, flowery Italian-style gardens, a lush botanic jungle, a forested oasis, to cactus and even a little-known bird sanctuary; here’s where to find your secret garden in Nice.

-The best views in Nice and up the coast: some are free, some need a car, some come with a drink, some are best suited for a picnic, and some are even Michelin-starred.
+The best views in Nice and farther up the coast: some are free, some need a car, some come with a drink, some are best suited for a picnic, and some are even Michelin-starred.
+Including best bus rides for stupendous scenery.

-If you’re game to go off the well-worn tourist path, don’t miss the stunningly beautiful Cemetery on the Chateau, which is like an ethereal sculpture garden, and then the very poignant Jewish cemetery next door.
+If you’re game to go off the well-worn tourist path, don’t miss the stunningly beautiful Cemetery on the Chateau, which is like an ethereal sculpture garden, and then the very poignant Jewish cemetery next door including the new Wall of the Deported.

 Up on Cimiez, behind the Monastery, you’ll come upon a beautiful little hillside cemetery, where you can find Matisse’s surprisingly sober tomb as well as that of artist Raoul Dufy.